Bridge Theatre, London

 The female leads are both outstanding with Marisha Wallace as Miss Adelaide nailing the perpetual fiancée.
 In both spoken word and song, Wallace captures the frustrating, bittersweet predicament of Adelaide’s 14-year engagement.
-At her best in solo and duetted numbers Wallace is, as always, is a joy to watch.
+At her best in solo and duetted numbers Wallace is, as always, a joy to watch.
 Equally, Celinde Schoenmaker as Sarah Brown is another delight.
-Hers is a challenging character to pull off, the straight-laced Sergeant at the Save A Soul Mission falling for the roguish Sky Masterson.
+Hers is a challenging character to pull off, the strait-laced Sergeant at the Save A Soul Mission falling for the roguish Sky Masterson.
 Schoenmaker however confidently captures Sarah’s complexities, and the vocal beauty of these two women singing together in Marry The Man Today proves to be the evening’s unexpected musical highlight.

 The male leads are all competent but not memorable.
 Daniel Mays doesn’t quite get the New York shtick of Nathan Detroit and while Andrew Richardson smoulders as a very cool Sky Masterson, he fails to make the dramatic highs that his big number Luck Be A Lady requires.
 The programme notes suggest that neither Mays nor Richardson have significant experience in musical theatre and it shows.